MileHacker Logo

 Final Check

-• Before setting off, ensure your passport is must have six months validity beyond your planned departure, and secure any necessary visas or e-visas.
+• Before setting off, ensure your passport is valid for a minimum of six months beyond your planned departure, and secure any necessary visas or e-visas.